smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

 # Infrastructure Developer Documentation

+> Welcome to the shadows of the final frontier.
+It's darker than it looks. 🖖

+Hello, Infrastructure Developer!
+Welcome to the **MONEY404-Bank** web application infrastructure documentation.
+This guide provides an in-depth overview of our infrastructure setup, including the **Infrastructure as Code (IaC)** strategy, environment configurations, resource modules, deployment process, and more.

 ## Overview

 This document provides a comprehensive overview of our infrastructure setup for the **MONEY404-Bank** web application.
 It details our **Infrastructure as Code (IaC)** practices, resource configurations, deployment strategies, and the modularization approach adopted using **Azure Bicep** templates.
 The goal is to ensure clarity, maintainability, and scalability across Development (Dev), User Acceptance Testing (UAT), and Production (Prod) environments.